 Best spherical mold for eyeball recipe

 When you fill your mold nearly to the top with the desired liquid, you then take the black cap and slowly press it down on top of the mold.
-The silicone sides will displace the liquid upwards, and air will vent out from the small hole in the top!
+As you place the black cap, the silicone sides will displace the liquid upwards, and air will vent out from the small hole in the top!

 That’s great because it means you don’t have to try and awkwardly shove some liquid through a tiny hole to get the perfect spheres.